What does affordable acupuncture mean?

 Are there drawbacks to multibed clinics from a patient’s perspective?

 We can offer treatment at reduced cost by treating several patients together at the same time.
-Obviously this comes at the cost of some reduction in privacy.
+This comes at the cost of some reduction in privacy.
 It is important to be sensitive to our patients’ needs for privacy as they come up.
 ACMAC would recommend that clinics have somewhere where a patient can talk about sensitive issues in privacy if necessary.
-We have found that if patients know that this facility is available, they are more likely to come to multibed clinics for complaints at a mental/emotional level as well as at a physical level.
+We have found that if patients know that this facility is available, they are more likely to come to a multibed clinic for complaints at a mental/emotional level as well as at a physical level.